 Students at Southeast Missouri State University may receive information and referral from the Coordinator of Substance Abuse Prevention and Education in Crisp Hall 101.
-The Coordinator provides referral to the University's Center for Health and Counseling, as well as to local agencies.
+The Coordinator provides referral to the University's Counseling and Disability Services, as well as to local agencies.
 These include Charter Hospital, Family Counseling Center, Inc., Gibson Recovery Center, and the St. Francis Center for Recovery.
 This list is not exhaustive, and referral may be made to other agencies, as well as to physicians and other psychological therapists.

-The Center for Health and Counseling will provide counseling and aftercare to students who have successfully completed a treatment program.
+The Counseling and Disability Services will provide counseling and aftercare to students who have successfully completed a treatment program.
 There is an Alcoholics Anonymous group that meets weekdays in the University Center at noon and a Narcotics Anonymous group that meets locally in Cape Girardeau.
 For more information contact Substance Abuse Prevention and Education or Cape County AA.